Cost of Divorce in Texas

 This includes:

-• Remote Online Notarization (RON) for both spouses
+• Remote Online Notarization (RON) of the Waiver of Service for the Respondent

 Optional Legal Services & Fees (Texas)